Want to Stand Out at a Craft Show? Try these Display Tricks

 More examples are shared in the free email challenge: 5 DAYS TO A STANDOUT DISPLAY.

-Here are a few examples of using repetition in the elements that surround your products in a craft show display.
+Here are a few examples of using repetition in the elements that surround products in a craft show display.

 In the photo below, signage, props, risers, and color are repeated.
 A spring collection could be inserted into this display: